My rating: 4 of 5 stars

 The art itself is nature.

-And the character of Posthumus, anyway, implies by his very name the belatedness that characterizes the play itself, the inexorably deathward tendency of nature, and the uncanny quality of those who have been reborn—as Posthumus, Imogen, and the princes have been by the end.
+The figure of Posthumus implies by his very name the belatedness that characterizes the play itself, the inexorably deathward tendency of nature, and the uncanny quality of those who have been reborn—as Posthumus, Imogen, and the princes have been by the end.
 Perhaps the most famous lines from Cymbeline—which Clarissa Dalloway, notably, repeats to herself on her stroll through the London crowds—come from the dirge that the brothers sing over Imogen, whom they think dead:

 Fear no more the heat o’ the sun,